couillonnade/revpi/README.md

-# Go library for Revolution Pi
+# FORK from Go library for Revolution Pi

 **This first code base is still experimental.
 The Go library has not been tested for a firmware update.**